DylanMills/Jaws/README.md

         Graphics.Blit(currentSource, destination);     }
 ```
 ### Colored Shadow:
-This is a surface shader which uses a lambert lighting with a toon ramp
+* This is a surface shader which uses a lambert lighting with a toon ramp
-It takes shadowcolor as a parameter which is used to color the dark areas of the surface
+* It takes ShadowColor as a parameter which is used to color the dark areas of the surface
-Thi is great for games with a simple artstyle that wants to have a unique, stylized shadow color.
+* This great for games with a simple art-style that wants to have a unique, stylized shadow color.

 ```
 Shader "ColoredShadow"